ssblur/scriptor/README.md

 Ancient Tomes can be found in libraries in the world, as well as given out by Librarians as a reward for saving villages.

-When dusted off (right click), these reveal Books or Spellbooks containing Spells created in times long past.
+When dusted off (right clicked), these reveal Books or Spellbooks containing Spells created in times long past.

 ### Spellbook Binder